pi-top/pi-top-Python-SDK/docs/pulse.rst

 Using pi-topPULSE in projects
 -----------------------------

 You are now ready to use the pi-topPULSE!
-Check out the `examples </examples@master>`__ folder to get some inspiration of how you can use it.
+Check out the examples to get some inspiration of how you can use it.